inbravo/scribe/README.md

-# CAD: CRM Adapter
+# CAD:  Facade for seemless integration of different CRMs
+## Add a separate CRM layer to adapt new CRMs
-## Add multiple CRM using REST based web service
+## Add any CRM using simple REST calls
 ### Access CRM objects using xml on http
 ### Supports following CRMs,
 	1. SalesForce